Deep Vein Thrombosis (DVT)

 The Florida agency reported that Mr. Davis’ death certificate, (certified by an independent forensic pathologist not associated with the hospital), stated the cause of death was pulmonary thromboembolism (PE) and deep vein thrombosis of the lower left extremity.

 In addition to the patient’s medical history of a DVT, presenting symptoms included an extremely painful swollen left leg.
 The patient was unable to walk.
 The left leg skin was discolored, with irregularities and redness as seen in a cell phone image taken by Mr. Davis on October 1st.

-An examination of the medical records reveals that the ER-resident, the ER attending, and the medical unit attending each failed to assess whether Mr. Davis’ presenting symptoms and medical history reflected a possible DVT.
-An ultrasound and a D-dimer blood test are two key diagnostic tests for a DVT, according to the CDC and major healthcare providers.
-Neither was conducted.
+An examination of the medical records shows that multiple providers failed to assess whether Mr. Davis’ presenting symptoms and medical history reflected a possible DVT.
+An ultrasound and a D-dimer blood test, two key diagnostic tests for a DVT, were not conducted.

 Interview With Sabrina Davis, CMA

 Hospital Watchdog interviewed Mr. Davis’ daughter, Sabrina Davis, CMA.
 (The interview was edited for brevity.)
 Ms. Davis was present with her father in the ER.
-In addition, Ms. Davis spoke with and texted her father during the following 5-days of hospitalization.
+In addition, Ms. Davis spoke on the phone and texted her father during the following 5-days of hospitalization.
 Ms. Davis recounted that both she and her father made multiple oral pleas for an ultrasound to determine if a DVT was present.
-These oral requests described by Ms. Davis do not appear in the medical records.
+Oral requests described by Ms. Davis do not appear in the medical records.

 Patient Requested An Anticoagulant

 However, on October 12, 2020 (3rd day of hospitalization), Mr. Davis texted his daughter informing her that he asked the staff that day for an anticoagulant.
 No anticoagulant was provided.